-Ms. Grant is committed to serving her community and works with other attorneys in Los Angeles to organize drives for food and other necessities to help those in need.
+Gali is committed to serving her community and works with other attorneys in Los Angeles to organize drives for food and other necessities to help those in need.
+She is also a member of the firm’s Diversity & Inclusion Committee, where she assists with enhancing the infrastructure and overall culture of the firm.

 Obtained $28 million dollar judgment for Nicholas Holdings, Inc. after 12-day trial in a loan dispute.